Kraevac/Kraevac/README.md

 📂[Download on GitHub](https://github.com/Kraevac/SoundEffectsBeGone_Release)

-I'm currently developing a large-scale modular gameplay overhaul for *7 Days to Die*, focusing on biome difficulty progression, zombie spawn logic, crafting systems, and narrative-driven content.
+I'm currently developing a large-scale gameplay mechanic for *7 Days to Die*, focusing on a new (de)buff system to increase realism and add a little more danger to the gameplay loop.

 ***